Draugmeister/Draugmeister.github.io/Reglane.md

 __2-3__ It's something potentially bad.
 __1__   It's not good at all.

-## Fighting
+# Fighting and Damage

+### Actions

 If you get in a fight, the fiction decides who attacks when.
 If you want to suckerpunch someone, and they have no way to see it comming, just roll your damage.
 When it is unclear which combat side should act first, the character at the head of the group must pass a dex save to secure the first action.

 If something happens in the fiction that you want to react to, just say what you want to do.
 If it's dangerous or difficult, you might need to roll a save to see if you manage to do it.
 You don't have to wait for your turn, but try to let everyone get their time in the spotlight.

-### Actions

-Everytime you act during a heated scene, you can move and perform an action.
-An action can be anything from negotiating, to attacking, to fleeing.
-Attacks are detailed below.
-For other actions the Referee calls for the character at risk to roll a Save.
 For example, an attempt to trip an opponent might force them to pass a STR Save to stay on their feet, while an attempt to trick an opponent into surrender may force them to pass a WIL Save or lower their arms.

 ### Attacks